 Moreover, local materials often require less energy-intensive manufacturing processes, reducing the embodied energy – the total energy consumed to produce a product.
 This is another way in which using local materials can make your construction projects more climate-friendly.

-Sujet a lire : How to Implement Sustainable Drainage Systems in New Real Estate Projects?
+A lire en complément : How to Implement Sustainable Drainage Systems in New Real Estate Projects?

 Another key aspect of sustainable construction is energy-efficient building systems.
 These systems will not only reduce the operational carbon emissions of buildings but can also complement the use of local materials to decrease the overall carbon footprint.